NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 Style the main title by changing its text color to dark blue, increasing the font size, adding space below it, and centering it on the page.

 ## 8. **Styling the Morning Section**
 Each section of your webpage will have its own unique style.
-Let's start with the morning section:
+Start with the morning section:

 - [ ] Add the following code next in your `styles.css` file